AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ### Online Course Knowledge

-After the completion of my A-Levels and before my enrollment to the university, I had taken up several online knowledge
+After the completion of my A-Levels and before my enrollment to the university, I had taken up several online knowledge just to evaluate what university courses that fits me the most before I make an irreversible decision.

-* Machine Learning: This subject is where I become comfortable to extend my A-Levels first derivative knowledge to
+* Machine Learning: This subject is where I become comfortable to extend my A-Levels first derivative knowledge to matrices.
+Not to mention, this course helped me separated different parts of the gradient-based optimization algorithms into these main parts:

+  * Calculation and derivative of hypothesis functions.

+  * Calculation and derivative of cost functions.

-* Deep Learning:
+  * Gradient descent.

-### Experience Knowledge
+* Deep Learning: This is where I build upon my existing machine learning knowledge where I deal first derivatives from matrices to tensors.
+This is where I really learn on how broadcasted tensors leads to collapsed first derivative tensors and accumulate the gradients along the broadcasted axis.
+In addition, I also learnt how algorithms can learn from images, texts and audio from this subject.
+While it looked complicated when I first started this course, I eventually get it once I write these algorithms by hand many times in the DataPredict™ library.

 ## Conclusion